Chumper/Datatable/README.md

 *   Use your own functions and presenters in your columns
 *   Search in your custom defined columns ( Collection only!!! )
 *   Tested!
 (Ok, maybe not fully, but I did my best :) )

+##Installation

+This package is available on http://packagist.org, just add it to your composer.json

+	"chumper/datatable": "dev-master"

+It also has a ServiceProvider for usage in Laravel4, add the following to your app.php

+	'Chumper\Datatable\DatatableServiceProvider'

+You can then access it under the `Datatable` alias.

 ##HTML Example